 Mona Foundation was founded in 1999 by a small group of people committed to making life better for all of our children.
 The Foundation supports grassroots educational initiatives that provide education to all children, increase opportunities for women and girls, and emphasize service to the community.
-Our goal is to eliminate global poverty and support community led transformation such that no child ever goes to bed hungry, is lost to preventable diseases, or is deprived of gift of education for lack of resources.
+Our goal is to alleviate global poverty and support community led transformation such that no child ever goes to bed hungry, is lost to preventable diseases, or is deprived of gift of education for lack of resources.

 We believe that the keys to alleviating poverty are universal education, gender equality, and community building.
 We also believe that regardless of who they are or what their economic status is, people have the right an dresponsibility to lead the development of their own communities..
 The programs we support have proven records of success, backed by the local community.
 Since 1999, Mona has awarded more than $10 million to 35 educational initiatives in 18 countries, providing access to quality education and training for more than 246,000 students, teachers and parents.
 Three principles guide our work:

 Providing equal educational opportunities to girls and women yields a higher rate of return than any other investment that can be made in the developing world.
-Equality not only guarantees basic rights, it enables girls and women to have a voice and equally participate in the development of their own lives in their society.
+Equality not only guarantees basic rights, it enables girls and women to have a voice and equally participate in the development of their own communities.
 It is also vital to promoting the robust, shared growth needed to end extreme poverty.
 World Bank data demonstrates that gender equality and economic development are inextricably linked.
 Studies show that providing educational opportunities specifically for girls and women has a direct effect on a nation’s economic development.

 “Educating girls is the most powerful and effective way to reduce global poverty.”